WP-Translations/WPTypo/readme.txt

 == Description ==

-Don't you ever get tired of your CMS bad management of french typography ?
+Don't you ever get tired of your CMS bad management of French typography?
 Ellipsis, hyphenation, quotes, there are a lot of things that are not well managed by neither the browser, nor WordPress.
 And on a Responsive Web Design, a bad arrangement of characters can be very ugly.

 WPTypo is a WordPress plugin for French typography management, powered by [JoliTypo](https://github.com/jolicode/JoliTypo), that solve all of the microtyphic glitches inside your HTML content.